Vert ramp

-A vert ramp is a form of half-pipe used in extreme sports such as vert skating, vert skateboarding and vert BMX.
+A vert ramp is a form of half-pipe used in extreme sports such as vert skating, vert skateboarding, vert BMX and vert roller skating.

 Vert ramps are so named because they transition from a horizontal plane (known as the flat-bottom) to a vertical section on top.

 The typical height of a vert ramp is 11 ft to 14 ft with anywhere from 6 in to 2 ft of vertical on top.